johnstonbl01/clementinejs/tutorials/tutorial-beginner.md

 Now, open a browser and point it to `localhost:3000`.
 Within the browser window you should see the "Hello world!" message.

+For now, we'll need to stop and restart the Node server each time we make a change.
+To stop the server when it's running, use `Ctrl+C` in the terminal window.
+We can restart the Node server by simply typing `$ node server` in the terminal window again.

 Let's take this one step further and serve the browser an actual HTML file.
 Within the project folder, create an `index.html` file.

 Within this file: